-The below figure shows the average salary structure of Data Scientist, Big Data Specialist, and Data Analyst.
+The below figure shows the average salary structure of Data Scientists, Big Data specialists, and Data, Analysts.

 Now, let’s try to understand how can we garner benefits by combining all three of them together.

-Let’s take an example of Netflix and see how they join forces in achieving the goal.
+Let’s take the example of Netflix and see how they join forces in achieving the goal.

-First, let’s understand the role of Big Data Professional in Netflix example.
+First, let’s understand the role of Big Data professionals in Netflix’s example.

-Netflix generates a huge amount of unstructured data in forms of text, audio, video files and many more.
+Netflix generates a huge amount of unstructured data in form of text, audio, video files, and many more.
 If we try to process this dark (unstructured) data using the traditional approach, it becomes a complicated task.

 Hence a Big Data Professional designs and creates an environment using Big Data tools to ease the processing of Netflix Data.

-Now, let’s see how Data Scientist Optimizes the Netflix Streaming experience.
+Now, let’s see how Data scientists Optimize the Netflix Streaming experience.

 How do Data Scientists use data to provide the best user experience once a member hits “play” on Netflix?